-A cumulative trauma is a series of repetitive events that results in an occupational injury.11 It is a culmination of insignificant movements that by themselves may not cause any harm, but together the result is an injury.12
+Cumulative trauma is a series of repetitive events that result in an occupational injury.11 It is a culmination of insignificant movements that by themselves may not cause any harm, but together the result is an injury.12

-The dates of injury for a cumulative trauma starts from the time the injured worker is doing the work that is causing the injury and ends when the injured worker is aware his or her work is the cause.
+Pursuant to Labor Code 5412, the dates of injury for a cumulative trauma start from the time the injured worker is doing the work that is causing the injury and end when the injured worker is aware – or should know through reasonable diligence – that his or her work is the cause.

-An injured worker may not know he or she has a work injury until after he or she is terminated.13 This means the employer cannot use the post-termination defense.
+An injured worker may not know he or she has a work injury until after he or she is terminated.13 Many workers do not see a doctor and get diagnosed under after getting terminated.
+This means the employer cannot use the post-termination defense.